Jason2605/AdminPanel/README.md

 ###Install

-Just drop these files into a webserver (make sure they are in the root directory of where you are dropping them etc - public_html or the folder for you subdomain else the page linking may have issues.).
+Just drop these files into a webserver.
 Everything else is configured from the panel itself so no need for file configuration!

 Default user is Username: AdminPanel Password: Admin1234 Please change this after the first login.